Citation, DOI, disclosures and article data

-CSF otorrhoea is defined as leakage of CSF from subarachnoid space into the middle ear cavity or mastoid air cells.
+CSF otorrhea is defined as leakage of cerebrospinal fluid (CSF) from the subarachnoid space into the middle ear cavity or mastoid air cells and then out the ear via a perforation in the tympanic membrane or defect in the external ear.

 There are a number of underlying causes, and thus no specific demographic is affected.